BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 The above discussion is only to get insights into the problem.
 The abstractions would most probably change later.

-Note that up to now, I followed the OOP approach only.
+Note that up to now, I followed the OOD approach only.
 Also, note the dependencies and relations between the definitions.

 **What are the requested capabilities of the software?**\